aarons/obsidian-simple-note-chat/implementation-plan.md

     *   [ ] Implement optional viewport scrolling during `cc` response based on setting.
 Use `editor.scrollIntoView`.
     *   [ ] Implement optional keyboard shortcut to trigger `cc` (register command and allow user assignment).
     *   [ ] Add confirmation prompt (`Modal` or simple `confirm()`) before `dd` deletion (Strongly Recommended).
++ 153 |         *   [ ] *Note:* Moved confirmation prompt requirement to Milestone 2.
+This task can be removed or marked as complete if done in M2.
 *   **Refinements:**
     *   [ ] Update `ChatService.ts` and `EditorHandler.ts` to use customizable command phrases and separator from settings.
     *   [ ] Refine error handling across all features (API calls, file operations).
 Provide clear user feedback via `Notice`.